-Honda Battle of the Bands celebrates the history and supports the musical talents of America's Historically Black Colleges and Universities marching bands.
-Eight bands rocked the Georgia Dome in 2017, performing for a crowd of more than 55,000 fans.
+Honda Battle of the Bands celebrates the history and supports the musical talents of America’s Historically Black Colleges and Universities marching bands.
+Eight bands rocked Atlanta in 2018, performing for a crowd of 62,000 fans.

 Team Honda Week of Service